PRRaisin/icon/README.md

 # icon
-Affinity Designer files for the pixel raisin icon
+This repo contains the Affinity Designer files for the raisin icon.